BP 'grossly negligent' in 2010 U.S. spill, fines could be $18 billion

 The judge apportioned 67 percent of the fault to BP, 30 percent to Transocean, which owned the drillship, and 3 percent to Halliburton, which did cement work on the Macondo well.

 Transocean and Halliburton have settled some liabilities and the judge said they were shielded by indemnity clauses with BP.
-Texas-based Anadarko Petroleum Corp (APC.N), which owned a quarter of the well, might have to pay fines under the Clean Water Act, though it has settled other claims with BP.
+Texas-based Anadarko Petroleum Corp, which owned a quarter of the well, might have to pay fines under the Clean Water Act, though it has settled other claims with BP.

 Gulf Coast states would receive a portion of any fines BP pays to the government.